I’m not afraid of storms, for I’m learning how to sail my ship.Louisa May Alcott (Author of “Little Women”)

 “Good Grief” is not easy to achieve.
 I’ll be adjusting my sails often to navigate this particular storm.

 Grief is a lonely journey.
-Friends, family, colleagues stop asking if you are ok when a few months, sometimes weeks have passed by.
+Friends, family, colleagues stop asking if you are ok when a few months, sometimes weeks have passed by after losing a loved one.

 I think it’s partly because losing someone close is too triggering for others.
 They worry about losing their own loved ones and would prefer not to think about it.
 Or your loss triggers their own past losses and they begin to grieve again.